renslightsaber/korean-whisper-finetune-example/README.md

 ```

 ## [🤗 accelerate] Train(=Fine-Tune)
-: you can train your code with 🤗 huggingface [`accelerate`](https://huggingface.co/docs/accelerate/index).
+: you can train your code with 🤗 huggingface's [`accelerate`](https://huggingface.co/docs/accelerate/index).
 This package can make you feel more comfortable to use multi-gpu training, mixed precisions and others.
 I am sure.
 Of course, this code is based on 🔥 Pytorch.
+Also, you can use LoRA fine-tune with 🤗 huggingface's [`peft`](https://huggingface.co/docs/peft/index)

 First, you should move to the `hf`.
 ```